48 Hours in Toronto: Ultimate Travel Guide

 Day 1

-Nestled beside the CN Tower, this immersive aquarium is a crowd-pleaser, making it a must-visit for families and marine life enthusiasts.
+After visiting the CN Tower, head next door to Ripley’s Aquarium of Canada.
+Located right beside the CN Tower, this immersive aquarium is a must-see for both families and marine life lovers.

 Wrap up your first day by exploring the vibrant streets of one of the largest Chinatowns in North America.
 Enjoy an array of sumptuous food options, from traditional dim sum to fusion delicacies.
 You can easily spend a few hours here as it is a famous Toronto attraction.